 - Supporting a sustainable food system

-We are offering two virtual information sessions to learn more about the application and project review process.
-Those sessions are:
+Watch a virtual information session recording to learn more about the application and project review process.

 Jessica has managed the Member Jurisdiction and WRIA Grant Programs at KCD since March 2007.
 Jessica has a Bachelors degree in Environmental Studies and Spanish and graduate level education in the fields of Public Administration, Urban Planning, and Facilitation and Negotiation.
 She is an experienced program manager responsible for tracking millions of dollars in grant funding with a successful track record of liaising with local governments, nonprofits, and watershed groups on natural resource conservation issues.